sheehui/tp/docs/DeveloperGuide.md

 **Extensions**

 * 1a.
-The user types the wrong command.
+The user types in the new field with the unsupported format.
     * 1a1.
-DonnaFin shows an error message. \
-      Use case resumes at step 1.
-* 1b.
-The user types in the new field with the unsupported format.
-    * 1b1.
 Contact is not updated and DonnaFin shows an error message. \
       Use case resumes at step 1.

 **UC10: Adding an asset to a client**